- 116 Photos

 - No diesel or CNG options available.

-- 1-litre turbo petrol engine can be very thirsty in heavy city traffic.
+- Fuel efficiency isn’t great, particularly in heavy city traffic.
 Expect 10kmpl at best.

-- Minor annoyances: poor camera quality, noisy seat ventilation blowers spoil the experience.
+- Minor annoyances: poor camera quality, very light horn, and noisy seat ventilation blowers spoil the experience.

 Skoda Kylaq comparison with similar cars